2015 Canadian federal election

 The Liberal Party's increase of 148 seats from the previous election was the largest-ever numerical increase by a party in a Canadian election.
 Prior to the campaign, the Liberals had held only 36 seats—the fewest seats ever held at dissolution by any federal party that won the following election.
 The Liberals also became the first federal party in Canadian history to win a majority of seats without having been either the governing party or the Official Opposition in the previous parliament, and this was only the second time a party went from having the third-most seats to the most seats (the first being in 1925).
 It was the second largest number of seats won in a federal election for the Liberals, the best being 191 in 1949.
+This was the first election since 2000 in which the Liberals gained seats.
+It was also the first election since 1980 in which the Liberals won the most seats in Quebec, and the first election since 1968 in which the Liberals won the most seats in British Columbia.
 The election also had the highest voter turnout since 1993.
 Every party represented in the House of Commons except the Liberal Party recorded a decrease in its popular vote share.
+There was an increase in voter turnout among all age groups.
+The largest was among eligible voters aged 18 to 24, which increased 18.3 points, to 57.1%.
+Elections Canada reported that this was the biggest increase in turnout among this age group since it began making demographic turnout estimates.

 Following the election, Harper conceded defeat to Trudeau and resigned as leader of the Conservative Party.
 Gilles Duceppe resigned as leader of the Bloc Québécois shortly after the election on October 22, 2015.
 Tom Mulcair announced his intention to remain leader of the NDP, but was forced to step down in October 2017, after losing a party vote on his leadership in the spring of 2016.